kobotoolbox/docs/source/getting_started_xlsform.md

 -   Your computer resources such as your browser or internet connection.
 -   You would like to collaborate on the form with members of your team and you prefer sharing the XLSForm.
+-   Manage versioning of your form outside of the KoboToolbox platform.
+-   You are needing assistance from the support team and need to share your form with us.

 To download the XLSForm while you are on the Project List view: